‘The Wizard Of Oz’ Turns 80: Five Disasters And On-Set Accidents That Nearly Destroyed The Iconic Film

 — TIME (@TIME) August 18, 2019

 In addition, Wicked Witch of the West Margaret Hamilton’s copper-based green makeup was so toxic it could not be ingested, so she was forced to go on a strict liquid diet during filming.
-Hamilton was later burned while shooting the film and the makeup team had to frantically remove her toxic copper makeup before its seeped through her wounds.
+Hamilton was later burned while shooting the film and the makeup team had to frantically remove her toxic copper makeup before it seeped through her wounds.

 According to Yahoo Lifestyle, the emergency occurred as Hamilton suffered a second-degree burn on her face and a third-degree burn on her hand after the special effects team set the pyrotechnics off too early during the filming of her Munchkinland exit scene.
 After delivering her signature line, “I’ll get you my pretty, and your little dog, too,” Hamilton was supposed to disappear into a hidden elevator below the set as flames shot up, per ABC News.
 When the flames erupted too soon, Hamilton’s hat and broom caught on fire.
 The star’s face was badly burned and she spent six weeks in the hospital.